 Chelatchie Prairie Railroad

-The Chelatchie Prairie Railroad is a 33-mile short line located in Clark County, Washington.
-It is southwest Washington's only operating short line, with connections to the BNSF.
-The line is owned by Clark County government and operated by the Portland Vancouver Junction Railroad Company, a private operator.
+Clark County owns the Chelatchie Prairie Railroad, a 33-mile short line that stretches diagonally across the county.
+It is southwest Washington's only operating short line, with connections to the BNSF Railway.
+The Portland Vancouver Junction Railroad Co. operates the line.

-- Over 1,000 acres for development of heavy and light industrial use, manufacturing, warehouse, research and business park uses;
+- More than 1,000 acres for heavy and light-industrial development, manufacturing, warehouse, research and business park uses.

 - Reliable daily rail service.

-Contact our operator, the Portland Vancouver Junction Railroad (PVJR) for information on prices, services and schedules.
+Contact the Portland Vancouver Junction Railroad for information on prices, services and schedules.

 Bellevue, WA 98006

 Clark County's economic development team will help you find the right site for your business.
-We work closely with the Columbia River Economic Development Council and the Port of Vancouver to provide business focused, community based response.
-More information
+We work closely with the Columbia River Economic Development Council and the Port of Vancouver to provide business-focused, community-based responses.

 If you don't need to site your business along the railroad, we can help identify transload opportunities.
-Contact our rail operator at Eric Temple, 425-649-1104.
+Contact our rail operator, Eric Temple, 425.649.1104.

-The Railroad Advisory Board meets the second Monday of each month at 4 p.m. in the sixth-floor Training Room, of the Public Services Center at 1300 Franklin St., Vancouver.
+The Railroad Advisory Board meets the second Monday of each month at 4 pm in the sixth-floor training room at the Public Service Center, 1300 Franklin St.

-On the line north of Heisson, the Battle Ground, Yacolt, and Chelatchie Prairie Railroad Association (which is a volunteer group) is operating a passenger excursion program originating in Yacolt.
+On the line north of Heisson, the Battle Ground, Yacolt, and Chelatchie Prairie Railroad Association, a volunteer group, operates a passenger excursion program originating in Yacolt.